-Alcatel intros a set of new Android smartphones at CES, including 6.45mm One Touch Idol UltraAlex Wagner - Deputy Managing Editor, News Desk
+Alcatel intros a set of new Android smartphones at CES, including 6.45mm One Touch Idol UltraAlex Wagner - Editorial Director of News and Content

 Alcatel One Touch isn't a company that we hear much about when it comes to high-end smartphones here in the U.S., but today the company took the wraps off of a set of new handsets at CES 2013 that each have some notable features.
 There are actually quite a few new products that Alcatel packed into its pockets to bring to CES, so to make them all easier to digest, let's break 'em down bullet point style: